Program Framework

 2022 IDRA José A. Cárdenas School Finance Fellows: Dr. Vanessa Sansone and Dr. David Martínez

-As a fellow, Dr. Sansone will conduct a comparative case study analysis of CARES Act spending patterns among selected HSIs within Texas.
-Centering decision-making in uncertain times within a resource dependency framing, she will synthesize the educational policy funding context in which selected public HSIs were operating pre-pandemic to understand how they spent federal emergency relief aid during the COVID-19 pandemic.
+As a fellow, Dr. Sansone conducted a comparative case study analysis of CARES Act spending patterns among selected HSIs within Texas.
+Centering decision-making in uncertain times within a resource dependency framing, she synthesized the educational policy funding context in which selected public HSIs were operating pre-pandemic to understand how they spent federal emergency relief aid during the COVID-19 pandemic.
 The study will inform understandings about future state and federal financial investments for HSIs, HSI revenue and expenditure trends, and federal relief aid spending among HSIs.
 IDRA released her report, An Exploration of CARES Act Funding Policies Affecting Hispanic-Serving Institutions in Texas, in May 2023 at a virtual symposium (Executive Summary).

 2019 IDRA José A. Cárdenas School Finance Fellow: Dr. Cristóbal Rodríguez